kh-issa86/ISSAKHALED_7_12072021/README.md

 - Goals:

-      the presentation of the functionalities must be simple; creating an account should be simple and possible from a mobile phone; the profile must contain very little information for its completion to be rapid; deletion of the account must be possible; access to a home feed where employees publish multimedia content must be present; access to a home feed where employees publish texts must be present; users should be able to easily spot the latest employee participations;
+      the presentation of the functionalities must be simple; creating an account should be simple and possible from a mobile phone; the profile must contain very little information for its completion to be rapid; deletion of the account must be possible; access to a home feed where employees publish multimedia content must be present; access to a home feed where employees publish texts; users should be able to easily spot the latest employees post's;
-      the Groupomania communications officer will be able to moderate interactions the employees communications.
+      the Groupomania communications admin will be able to moderate interactions the employees communications.

 - Pre requisites: